Rostlab/JS16_ProjectD_Group5/README.md

 ```

 ## Usage
 First you have to require the Package.
 Then you have to configurate the database, which you are gonna use to store the Twitter-data on the long run.
 For that purpose use the function `init`.
-This will setup the configuration and start the automatic update-process (for more see **automatic update**).
+This will setup the configuration and start the automatic update-process (for more see **automatic analyses**).
 If no error occurs it returns an object with all functions, which are now accessible:
 ```javascript
 var initPack = require('gotdailysentiment');